-When we refer to the noiseless case, we assume that $g_{ij}^\epsilon=e_\mathcal G$ for all $ij \in E$.
-We view \eqref{eq:model} as an adversarial corruption model since corrupted group ratios can be arbitrary.
-We will only need to restrict the topology of the corrupted subgraph $G([n], E_b)$.
-For example, it is clear that $G([n], E_g)$ needs to be connected.
-Our stronger restriction is only discussed later in Section \ref{sec:pre}.
+We refer to the case where $g_{ij}^\epsilon=e_\mathcal G$ for all $ij \in E$ as the noiseless case.
+We view \eqref{eq:model} as an adversarial corruption model since the corrupted group ratios and the corrupted edges in $E_b$ can be arbitrarily chosen; however, our theory introduces some restrictions on both of them.